ACK alert management

 - name: pod-oom # The name of the alert rule.

 type: event # The type of the alert rule (Rule_Type).
-Valid values: event (event), metric-cms (CloudMonitor metric), and metric-prometheus (Prometheus metric).
+Valid values: event, metric-cms (CloudMonitor metric), and metric-prometheus (Prometheus metric).

-expression: sls.app.ack.pod.oom # The expression for the alert rule.
-If the rule type is event, the value of this parameter is the Rule_Expression_Id from the default alert rule template.
+expression: sls.app.ack.pod.oom # The alert rule expression.
+If the rule type is event, the value is the Rule_Expression_Id from the default alert rule template in this topic.

-enable: enable # The status of the alert rule.
-Valid values: enable, disable.
+enable: enable # The state of the alert rule.
+Valid values: enable and disable.

 - name: pod-failed